How to copy a list in Python

 Common errors and challenges

-Even with the right tools, a few common pitfalls can trip you up when duplicating lists in Python.
+Even with the right tools, you can run into tricky situations if you're not careful about how you copy lists in Python.

 Mistaking = assignment for copying